Contentful Personalization & Analytics

 })

-When event emission and durable profile continuity are separate CMP choices, pass only the fields that changed:
+When event emission and durable profile continuity are separate CMP choices, pass the fields your CMP decision owns.
+Omitted fields retain their previous value:

 cmp.onChange((choice) => {